 - The measure to allow 100% EU co-financing in the accounting year 2020/2021, under the Coronavirus Response Investment Initiatives (CRII/CRII+) had the effect of increasing EU co-financing and EU payments, while implicitly reducing the national co-financing and therefore the total financing.
 However, the data published is based on the formal financial tables with planned funding, which do not take that "ex post" increase in EU co-financing into account.
 As a result, the selection rates and rates of spending are understated for those countries that used this 100% EU co-financing flexibility.

-- The addition of the extra REACT-EU resources in 2021 and 2022 under the ERDF and ESF programmes has the effect of increasing the planned funding without contributing significantly to total expenditure (For instance, nearly EUR 39 billion was committed in 2021 to ERDF/ESF programmes, while only EUR 3.5 billion (9%) was reported as spending by end 2021.)
+- The addition of the extra REACT-EU resources in 2021 and 2022 under the ERDF and ESF programmes has the effect of increasing the planned funding without contributing significantly to total expenditure.
+For instance, the whole amount available of EUR 50 billion was committed by mid-2023 to ERDF/ESF programmes, while only EUR 21 billion (42%) was reported as being spent by the middle of 2023.
 This additional financing had the effect of slowing the rate of growth in the rates of spending between 2020 and 2022.
 It should also be noted that REACT-EU does not have the same impact on the total planned budget in each MS (see the ERDF/ESF REACT-EU allocations by country on this page).

 The final reconciliation of the total investment costs declared to the Commission and the related EU payments (and any decommitment of EU funding) will only be definitively calculated at programme closure in 2025 and then reflected in the EU payments data.

 For full financial details by country and programme you will also find charts on the #ESIFopendata platform: